chipsalliance/Caliptra/doc/CaliptraTrademarkAudit.md

 ## SOC Root of Trust

-* Show that SOC RoT is sending SOC FMC measurements to Caliptra before running off-chip FW.
+* Show that SOC RoT is sending SOC FMC measurements to Caliptra before running FMC.
-* Show the design for the SOC ROT Caliptra FW Storage and fetching
+* Show the design for the SOC ROT Storage and fetching of Caliptra FW
 * Describe how Caliptra PA_USER management will be used.

 ## SOC Run-Time